international student checklist

 Social Security Number (SSN)

-If you have on-campus employment, you will be eligible to apply for an SSN.
+If you have on-campus employment, you will be eligible to apply for the SSN*.
 For information regarding Social Security eligibility and application procedures, visit the Applying for a Social Security Number page.

-J-1 Work Authorization Letter (J-1 Students Sponsored By Illinois Only)
+J-1 Work Authorization Letter (J-1 Students Sponsored By the University Only)

 J-1 students must obtain a work authorization letter from their program sponsor prior to beginning any employment on-campus.
-J-1s sponsored by Illinois may obtain this letter at ISSS.
-Students with sponsorship other than the Illinois must contact their program sponsor to obtain this letter.
+J-1s sponsored by the university may obtain this letter at ISSS.
+Students with sponsorship other than the university must contact their program sponsor to obtain this letter.